Visions (cookware): Transparent Pyroceram

-Plus additional oxides and colorants depending on the product line being produced.

 When initially released in Europe, and during the Le CLAIR test marketing period in the US, many Visions products shipped with a "Cooking Lid" that was also made of Pyroceram.
 These lids could be flipped over and used as a skillet or baking pan.
 However, upon official introduction in the US, releases under the Visions brand made use of knob-style glass lids made of Pyrex.
 Glass lids are now standard worldwide.

 Related products

-Corelle Brands sells similar functioning cookware under the CorningWare StoveTop brand name.
+Corelle Brands (and later, Instant Brands) sells similar functioning cookware under the CorningWare StoveTop brand name.
 These products are made of opaque Pyroceram ceramic-glass, like vintage pieces of Corning Ware, and can be used in the similar ways as Visions cookware.
 They are currently manufactured in France by the same factory that produces Visions.

 Pyrex, a brand name for break-resistant glass bakeware, has offered complementary brown (Fireside) and Cranberry tinted lines to match Visions colorways in the past.
 Care must be made to distinguish between Visions and bakeware marketed under the Pyrex brand name, as the thermal properties of each product are quite different.

-Calexium, the transparent version of Pyroceram used to make Visions, is also used in other products such as ceramic-glass top stoves and fireplace doors.
+The transparent version of Pyroceram used to make Visions is also used in other products such as ceramic-glass top stoves and fireplace doors.

+Arc International, France, sells cookware that is equivalent to Visions under various brand names including Arcoflam, Luminarc, and Arcoroc.
+An amber version of their Octime line of glass-ceramic casseroles were rebadged as Visions Octime cookware in the USA during 2010-2011.
+Since that time, some of Arc's other vitroceramic cookware has also been sold under the Visions brand name, as well.